-A persistent shopping cart keeps track of unpurchased items which are left in the cart, and saves the information for the customer’s next visit.
+A persistent shopping cart keeps track of unpurchased items that are left in the cart and saves the information for the customer’s next visit.
 Customers who are remembered can have the contents of their shopping carts restored the next time they visit your store.

 To use the persistent shopping cart, the customer’s browser must be set to allow cookies.
-During operation, the following cookies are used:
+There are two types of cookies used for shopping cart operations:

-Persistent Cookie–A long-term persistent cookie continues in existence after the end of the session, and saves a record of the customers’ shopping contents for future reference.
+Persistent Cookie – A long-term, persistent cookie continues in existence after the end of the session and saves a record of the customer’s shopping cart contents for future reference.